monojit18/CrossCloudWorkshop/README.md

 ## What it contains...

 - A Route-based Classic VPN setup between Azure and GCP with an example
-- A BGP-based Dunamic HA VPN setup between Azure and GCP with an example
+- A BGP-based Dynamic HA VPN setup between Azure and GCP with an example

 ## What it does not...

 - This document is not a tutorial on the general VPN process or the underlying concepts of virtual private networking.
 For foundational knowledge, please consult the [References](#References) section.

-- It does not serve as a tutorial for any of the specific GCP services or tools utilized in this solution.
+- It does not serve as a tutorial for any of the specific GCP services or tools utilised in this solution.
 Users are expected to have a working knowledge of these components; please refer to the [References](#References) section.